 Articles on KKSBlog.com may contain 1 or more images from various sources.
 For lots of images it is not clear if copyrights are involved and the source might be unknown, specially for older articles.
 If copyrighted content is used without permission from the copyright holder, kksblog.com becomes legally liable.
 If a copyright holder contacts us about infringing content we will remove the image or other media in question immediately.

 We encourage our contributors to use copyright free content like images and other media.
-If you are not sure about any copyright, then always credit the source.
-Crediting the source is anyway a good idea for all content.
-So where can you find copyright free content?
+And they are requested to always credit the source when it is not clear if there are copyrights involved.

 Pursuant to the Digital Millennium Copyright Act (17 U.S.C. § 512), KKSblog has implemented procedures for receiving written notification of claimed infringements.
 KKSB has also designated an agent to receive notices of claimed copyright infringement.
 If you believe in good faith that your copyright has been infringed, you may complete and submit a Notice of Copyright Infringement form, or otherwise provide a written communication which contains: